 Contact: Holly Minch, email@example.com, 425.602.3434

-Susan Weider, MS, serves as the primary student liaison and oversees admissions, financial aid, registrar, housing, counseling services, career services, alumni relations, conference services and marketing.
+Susan Weider, MS, serves as the primary student liaison and oversees financial aid, registrar, housing, counseling services, career services, alumni relations, and conference services.
 She joined the University in 2001 as dean of students and was promoted to her current position in 2005.
 Before that, she spent 11 years working in student affairs administration at Linfield College in Oregon.
 She holds a Master of Science in college student personnel from Southern Illinois University in Carbondale and a Bachelor of Arts in history from Simpson College in Indianola, Iowa.

 Contact: Susan Weider, firstname.lastname@example.org, 425.602.3014